-A company car is an amazing perk to an employee.
-But it is a high expense for an employer.
-With the prices of new vehicles at historic highs, 2023 is a good time to consider alternatives.
-Here are three options to consider.
+A company car is an amazing perk to an employee, but a large expense for an employer.
+Here are three other ways to provide for employee business travel.

 If your organization is considering transitioning away from a company vehicle program or offering company vehicles to a smaller, more select number of employees, our guide to making that transition work smoothly can be a helpful tool.